caitlinhenry14/Codebreaking/README.md

-# codebreaking
+# Code Breaking Scripts
-simple scripts for breaking codes, nothing crazy
+Just some simple scripts to decrypt messages.
+Just for a little challenge I stumbled upon on Instagram.